lfepp/babel-loader-lerna-cra-ts/README.md

 As with packages like [React-App-Rewired]...

-Using `babel-loader-lerna-cra` breaks the "guarantees" that Create React App provides.
+Using `babel-loader-lerna-cra-ts` breaks the "guarantees" that Create React App provides.
 That is to say, you now "own" the configs.
 No support will be provided.
 Proceed with caution.

 **"Stuff can break**" — Dan Abramov https://twitter.com/dan_abramov/status/1045809734069170176